Corymbia zygophylla

-Corymbia zygophylla, commonly known as the Broome bloodwood, is a species of small tree or a mallee that is endemic to Western Australia.
+Corymbia zygophylla, commonly known as Broome bloodwood, is a species of small tree or a mallee that is endemic to Western Australia.
 It has rough, tessellated to fibrous bark on the trunk and branches, a crown of juvenile heart-shaped to lance-shaped, stem-clasping leaves, flower buds in groups of three or seven, white flowers and urn-shaped to shortened spherical fruit.

 Description

 Corymbia zygophylla is a small tree or a mallee that typically grows to a height of 6-9 m and forms a lignotuber.
 It has rough, tessellated to fibrous, pale to dark brown bark on the trunk and branches.
 Young plants and coppice regrowth have sessile, heart-shaped, stem-clasping leaves that are 35-100 mm long, 15-45 mm wide and arranged in opposite pairs.
 The leaves in the crown are juvenile leaves that are heart-shaped to lance-shaped, stem-clasping, the same shade of dull green on both sides, 65-145 mm long, 18-60 mm wide and arranged in opposite pairs.
 The flower buds are arranged on the ends of branchlets on a thick, branched peduncle 7-23 mm long, each branch of the peduncle with three or seven buds that are sessile or on pedicels up to 3 mm long.
 Mature buds are oval, 10-13 mm long and 7-8 mm wide with a conical to rounded operculum with a small point in the centre.
 Flowering occurs in December or January and the flowers are white.
 The fruit is a woody urn-shaped to shortened spherical capsule 18-35 mm long and 17-33 mm wide with the valves enclosed in the fruit.